Community and Environmental Planning Major (B.S.)

 1

-INCO 505I Semester in the City: Boston and SITC @ UNH Internship and INCO 505A Semester in the City Becoming a Problem Solver are taken as a 12-credit internship along with INCO 505B Social Innovator's Toolbox, which fulfills the Social Issues course requirement.
+INCO 505I Internship: Semester in the City (Boston) or Semester for Impact (NH) and INCO 505A Becoming a Problem Solver are taken as a 12-credit internship along with INCO 505B Social Innovator's Toolbox, which fulfills the Social Issues course requirement.

 CEP students are encouraged to have a study away/abroad experience, a dual degree, a minor, or focused area of study which add value to the CEP degree.
 Consider the following to complete the minimum of 128 credits: